Best GPS Running Watches of 2024

 Battery Life

 Battery life is arguably the most prized feature for ultrarunning in finding the best GPS watch.
 Fortunately, we are in something of a battery life golden age.
 Every major GPS watch company seeks to one-up their competitor to own the title of longest-lasting battery.
-This competition benefits the customer, as we’re not only getting batteries that can last up to 140 hours of normal GPS use, as with the Coros Vertix 2, but they also charge incredibly fast.
-When just a few years ago, companies would boast of 15 to 20 hours of battery life, and their watches might take three to five hours to charge from dead, we’re getting roughly a 160% increase in battery life and a 200% decrease in charging time.
-The Suunto Race can go from dead to fully charged in less than an hour and will then measure 40 hours’ worth of activity.
+This competition benefits the customer, as we’re not only getting batteries that can last up to 118 hours of normal GPS use, as with the Coros Vertix 2S, but they also charge incredibly fast.

 Companies’ claims about battery life represent use with standard GPS tracking alone, without the additional battery demands of using navigation, receiving notifications, or playing music.
 Rather than manually tuning your watch to the best or worst battery performance, many manufacturers have preset battery modes that allow you to select the performance level you require based on your activity or the remaining battery power on the watch.

-Best GPS Running Watches - sunrise running
+Best GPS Running Watch - Suunto Race on wrist

 Comfort

-Years ago, GPS watches looked like tiny computers on your wrist, and even until this year, Suunto’s running watches had cases that would often dwarf the wrists of small or average-sized people.
+Years ago, GPS watches looked like tiny computers on your wrist, and some, like the Garmin fēnix 8, are continuing to lean into the rugged and large aesthetic.
 The size was partly due to improving the watch’s durability by using burlier materials and creating a screen big enough to see multiple data fields at once and be useful for navigation.
-With some exceptions, the size of GPS watches is getting more compact, and breakthroughs in technical performance are shrinking the package while adding new features.

 Many brands offer different strap styles in addition to the normal silicone one, including nylon and other soft-style straps with elastic and hook-and-loop closures.
 These styles can add comfort and a more precise fit.
 General comfort on all watches here is good enough to wear all day, but the appropriateness of wearing a GPS watch to work or other life commitments varies depending on the user.
-Watches like the Suunto Race or the Suunto 9 Peak Pro Titanium are small and stylish enough to wear in everyday life.

 Ease of Use